 Tyndall Stone Characteristics

-Tyndall Stone quarries have been widely used since 1895 in major buildings across Canada and has been proven to be a premier stone as it does not spall or pit.
-The first recorded use of Tyndall Stone was for construction of a warehouse and walls of Lower Fort Garry in 1832.
+Tyndall Stone quarries have been widely used since 1895 in major buildings across Canada and is proven to be a premier stone as it does not spall or pit.
+The first recorded use of Tyndall Stone was for construction of a warehouse and walls of Lower Fort Garry in 1832, which still stands in perfect preservation today.

 Structural Strength